pacoxu/enhancements/keps/sig-node/2535-ensure-secret-pulled-images/README.md

 ## Proposal

-For alpha `kubelet` will keep a list, since boot, of container images that required authentication and a list of the authentications that successfully pulled the image.
+For alpha `kubelet` will keep a list, across reboots of host and restart of kubelet, of container images that required authentication and a list of the authentications that successfully pulled the image.
-For beta the list will be persisted across reboot of host, and restart of kubelet.
-Additionally, an API will be considered to manage the ensure metadata.
+For beta an API will be considered to manage the ensure metadata.

 `kubelet` will ensure any image in the list is always pulled if an authentication used is not present, thus enforcing authentication / re-authentication.

 ### User Stories

 #### Story 1

 User with multiple tenants will be able to support all image pull policies without concern that one tenant will gain access to an image that they don't have rights to.

 #### Story 2

 User will will no longer have to inject the Pull Always Image Pull Policy to ensure all tenants have rights to the images that are already present on a host.